-Human large intestines usually contain trillions of bacteria.
-Far more bacteria than we have cells in our body.
-Current research is still providing us with details of how these bacteria affect us.
-But we do know that they have a huge role in our health and well being.
-This is why supplements of probiotics and prebiotics are appearing on the shelves.
-But what are they?
-And what exactly is the difference?
+Our intestines contain trillions of bacteria.
+In fact, far more bacteria than cells in our body.
+We are still learning about how these bacteria affect us.
+But, we do know they have a huge impact on our health and well being.
+As a result, probiotics and prebiotics are increasingly available as supplements.
+Here I explain what probiotics and prebiotics are and the difference between them.

-The estimated 100 trillion bacteria of our personal microbiome comprises many different species.
-The actual number of species varying from about 500 to 1000.
-A greater number of species usually means a healthier gut and thus a healthier body.
+Our gut microbiome comprises many different species.
+More species usually means a healthier gut and thus a healthier body.

-These probiotic sources provide a relatively small number of bacterial species.
-Perhaps even a single species of bacteria.
-And the available brands can vary in their effectiveness.
+Probiotic supplements usually contain a small number of bacterial species.
+Perhaps even a single species.
+And brands may vary in quality and effectiveness.

-Research indicates that probiotic supplements are safe and are beneficial in certain circumstances.
-Especially after a course of antibiotics, to replenish the gut microbiota.
-Or perhaps to aid the restoration of the balance of bacteria after a case of travellers tummy.
-So, probiotics can have their uses.
+Probiotic supplements are safe and can provide health benefits.
+For instance, they can be beneficial after a course of antibiotics, to replenish the gut microbiota.
+Probiotics also help to restore the balance of bacteria after a case of travellers tummy.

-Another way to maintain a healthy gut is to nourish the existing friendly bacteria with the foods that they thrive on.
+One way to maintain a healthy gut is to boost the existing friendly bacteria.
+Bacteria have favourite foods too.
+Some foods can help beneficial species to thrive.
 These foods are the prebiotics.
-By nourishing the pre-existing beneficial bacteria they encourage their multiplication and population of the gut.
-This improves the balance of gut microbes on a longer term basis.
+By nourishing the pre-existing good bacteria they encourage their numbers to grow.
+This improves the balance of gut microbes on a longer-term basis.

-Prebiotics are forms of carbohydrates that resist digestion in the upper gastrointestinal tract.
-They reach the large intestine relatively intact where they are fermented by colonic bacteria.
+Prebiotics are forms of carbohydrates that resist digestion.
+Thus they reach the large intestine still intact.
+Once in the large intestine, they are fermented by gut bacteria.

 Prebiotics occur in foods such as legumes, vegetables and fruits.
-So eating a wide variety of fruits and vegetables every day can help to nourish your healthy gut bacteria.
+So eating a wide variety of fruits and vegetables every day.
+This can help to nourish your healthy gut bacteria.
 Prebiotics are also available in supplement form.